Workflows system limits

 -

-Understand the system's hard limits.
+Hard limits for the system.
 See Workflows platform limits.

 Supported use cases